MatthewGammon/Portfolio-Webpage/README.md

 ## Project Information
 **This is my Portfolio Webpage for my final assignment in the Thinkful Software Engineering Prep Course.**
+This project makes use of HTML and CSS to create a basic web page that is not responsive.

+### Project Goals
+This project will be left alone as a reference for future progress.
+Any future projects should incoporate a mobile first approach and be fully responsive.

 ---